Windows81/Vecistani-Wiki/internal/! The Vecistani Exopamphology ¡.md

 - The reputation of Respected Leader VisualPlugin remains eternally outstanding.

 - Your Leader's meticulous works of art are a paragon of utter perfection and shall bring immeasurable awe to all peoples, just as he does to himself.

-- VIsualPlugin is deserving of the title of 'Vecistanous', a rank which brings envy to his foes and decorous praise from his allies.

 ## Tourism; Earthly Industry